BuiNhatPhi/VBA-TextAsset-Game/README.md

 # VBA-TextAsset-Game
-Import text assets from Video Games into Excel sheets.
+Import text assets from Video Games into Excel sheets using VBA.